 | Propaganda channels | envoys, posters, radio | spread across stavropol, ivans, cities |

-| Rationing in grams | 25-gram, 50-gram portions | workers and soldiers |
+| Rationing in grammes | 25-gram, 50-gram portions | workers and soldiers |

-| Brands and varieties | classic, gold; multiple varieties | marketed through banners and catalogs |
+| Brands and varieties | Classic, gold; multiple varieties | marketed through banners and catalogues |

-| Memory rituals | commemoration events, songs, school visits | ussr-era framing with stalinist vocabulary |
+| Memory rituals | commemoration events, songs, school visits | USSR-era framing with Stalinist vocabulary |

 How Vodka Shaped the Course of Russian History">